tamunoWoks/Exploratory_Data_Analysis-Instagram_Dataset/README.md

 6. **Correlations**:
    - Likes, Follows and impressions all have strong correlation.
-   - Comments have negative correlation with folloes and Impressions.
+   - Comments have negative correlation with follows and Impressions.

 ---